ONSdigital/software-engineer-community/standards/github.md

 ### Code Repositories

-All ONS code repositories in GitHub should be created under the umbrella of the ONSDigital organisation.
+All ONS code repositories in GitHub should be created under the umbrella of the ONSdigital organisation.

 - **Administration** - the administrators of the organisation are the **Technical Lead**s.

-- **Repository creation** - anyone in the ONSDigital organisation can create a repository.
+- **Repository creation** - anyone in the ONSdigital organisation can create a repository.

 - **Protection** - for service repositories the master branch should be protected.

 ### Organisation Membership

-Membership of the ONSDigital organisation is administered and actively managed by the **Technical Lead**s.
+Membership of the ONSdigital organisation is administered and actively managed by the **Technical Lead**s.

-- **Administrators** - all **Technical Lead**s are administrators of ONSDigital.
+- **Administrators** - all **Technical Lead**s are administrators of ONSdigital.

 - **Team management** - each **Technical Lead** is responsible for managing their team(s).